 Office Hours: 8:30 a.m. – 4 p.m.
 Open 24/7 at www.GranbyRec.com for program registration.

-Website: www.GranbyRec.com.
-Accepting MasterCard/Visa/Discover.
-Register for programs at any time of the day or night, find out right away if a program still has space available, check your account to see what activities your family members are signed up for, and print out a year-end receipt for tax purposes.
+Website: www.GranbyRec.com Accepting MasterCard/Visa/Discover.
+The online registration system and website allow you to register for programs at any time of the day or night, find out right away if a program still has space available, check your account to see what activities family members are signed up for, and print out a year end receipt for tax purposes.

 Program/Trip Registration: All programs/trips are based on a first come basis and space availability and require advance registration; payment must accompany registration.
 Please register early to avoid disappointment.

 Scholarships: Program scholarship information is available upon request.
 All inquiries are kept in the strictest confidence; apply early.

 Have your next family or other private event at Salmon Brook Park or Holcomb Farm.
 The SB Park House is a beautiful facility that can accommodate up to 99 people, featuring a gas fireplace and central air conditioning.
 Holcomb Farm’s North Barn Pavilion is built to look like a barn but this gorgeous new building has modern amenities to make your event for up to 125 people a day to remember.
 Dates fill fast so call for more information or visit the web site for pictures and rental info.

 Please visit the website for the latest information and registration for all Summer 2018 programs including youth sport and enrichment camps.